PicoPlanetDev/Stratasys-Mojo-Conversion/README.md

 1. Clone or download [makerbase-mks/MKS-EAGLE](https://github.com/makerbase-mks/MKS-EAGLE)
 2. Clone or download this repository (for easy access to the Marlin configuration files)
 3. Download and extract the appropriate version of Marlin from [this page](https://marlinfw.org/meta/download/)
-4. Copy the configuration files from the Marlin folder in this repository, and paste them in the Marlin subfolder that you extracted.
+4. Copy the configuration files from the appropriate subfolder of the `firmware` folder in this repository, and paste them in the Marlin subfolder that you extracted.
 You should see in the same directory the folders `lib` and `src` in addition to the file `Marlin.ino` if you're in the right place.
 5. Install [Visual Studio Code](https://code.visualstudio.com/#alt-downloads) using the download link for your platform
-4. Set up Auto Build Marlin according to [these instructions](https://marlinfw.org/docs/basics/auto_build_marlin.html)
+6. Set up Auto Build Marlin according to [these instructions](https://marlinfw.org/docs/basics/auto_build_marlin.html)
-5. Customize the example configuration
+7. Customize the example configuration
-6. Build using the Build button in the Auto Build Marlin window
+8. Build using the Build button in the Auto Build Marlin window
-7. Find your `mks_eagle.bin` output file.
+9. Find your `mks_eagle.bin` output file.
 It should be located in `../.pio' folder (one level outside of the Marlin folder)
-8. Copy `mks_eagle.bin` to the `DFU-upload` folder downloaded from the MKS-EAGLE repository.
+10. Copy `mks_eagle.bin` to the `DFU-upload` folder downloaded from the MKS-EAGLE repository.
 Overwrite the `mks_eagle.bin` that's already there.
-9. Ensure that your control board is entirely unpowered, then move the board's power jumper (near the USB Type B port and microSD slot) to USB power (on)
+11. Ensure that your control board is entirely unpowered, then move the board's power jumper (near the USB Type B port and microSD slot) to USB power (on)
-10. Press and hold the `BOOT0` button on the board, then plug it in to your computer using the included cable.
+12. Press and hold the `BOOT0` button on the board, then plug it in to your computer using the included cable.
 Once it's plugged in, release the button.
-11. Download and run the latest version of [Zadig](https://zadig.akeo.ie/), which will help install necessary USB drivers.
+13. Download and run the latest version of [Zadig](https://zadig.akeo.ie/), which will help install necessary USB drivers.
-12. Once Zadig is running, click `Options` then `List All Devices` then select from the top dropdown a device like `STM Bootloader`
+14. Once Zadig is running, click `Options` then `List All Devices` then select from the top dropdown a device like `STM Bootloader`
-13. Set the driver in the right-side combobox to WinUSB, and then click `Replace Driver`.
+15. Set the driver in the right-side combobox to WinUSB, and then click `Replace Driver`.
 This process can surprisingly take a few minutes to complete.
 ![Screenshot of Zadig window for driver replacement](screenshots/replace_driver.png)
-14. In the `MKS-EAGLE/DFU-upload` folder, run `DFU-Upload-firmware.bat`
+16. In the `MKS-EAGLE/DFU-upload` folder, run `DFU-Upload-firmware.bat`
-15. Once flashing is complete, unplug the board and change the power jumper back to off (so no USB power)
+17. Once flashing is complete, unplug the board and change the power jumper back to off (so no USB power)
-16. Turn on your power supply and test the firmware!
+18. Turn on your power supply and test the firmware!

 ## Slicer